terraform-ibm-modules/stack-ibm-devsecops-alm/README.md

-# BM DevSecOps Application Lifecycle Management Stack
+# IBM DevSecOps Application Lifecycle Management Stack

 The following [deployable architecture](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da) automates the deployment of a sample NodeJS application on IBM Cloud, including all underlying IBM Cloud infrastructure.
 This architecture implements the best practices for in [reference architecture]().